ton-defi-org/ton-offline-transaction/README.md

 #### Setup offline wallet

-1. Setup a special offline computer - this computer will hold your TON private key and should never be connected to the Internet.
+1. **Setup offline computer** - this special computer will hold your TON private key and should never be connected to the Internet
-2. To deploy your TON wallet contract, go to the offline computer and sign the deploy transaction (generate a BOC file).
+2. **Sign deployment offline** - use the offline computer to sign a new transaction for deploying the TON wallet contract (create BOC file)
-3. Move the BOC file to a different online computer (via USB-Key, QR code, etc) and transmit it to TON mainnet using a lite client.
+3. **Move BOC and send** - move the BOC file to a different online computer and transmit it to TON mainnet using a lite client

 #### Sending TON coins